slebok/slebok/stories/prolog-fj-tapl/main.md

 ### Summary

 The primary purpose of the grammar as provided by Fig. 19-1 of TAPL is to hint at a specification of an abstract syntax of FJ, on which the specifications of Figs. 19-2 through 4 rely.
 The above DCG makes this specification explicit, by defining the term structures (in the arguments of the rule heads) from which syntax trees are constructed.
-The occurrences of the metavariables representing identifiers in Fig. 19-1 (not the metavariables themselves) translate to logic variables in the DCG rules, which serve to insert the accepted identifiers literally in the syntax tree; all other (occurrences of) metavariables of Fig. 19-1 translate to nonterminals of the DCG (Prolog goals and subgoals).
+The *occurrences of* the metavariables (not the metavariables themselves) representing identifiers in Fig. 19-1 (i.e., the ones without production rules) translate to logic variables in the DCG rules, which serve to insert the accepted identifiers literally in the syntax tree; all other (occurrences of) metavariables of Fig. 19-1 translate to nonterminals of the DCG (Prolog goals and subgoals).

 ## Extracting the Subtype Relation